-Besides commercial beneficiaries, a representative list of useful collaborators and supporters might include, besides content providers, the John S. and James L. Knight Foundation, Federal Trade Commission, Federal Communications Commission, the Robert R. McCormick Foundation, the Google Foundation, the Mozilla Foundation, the Electronic Privacy Information Center, the World Wide Web Consortium, the Elements of the initiative might be undertaken by existing organizations, both profit and nonprofit, coordinated by an "Information Trust Association" (ITA) that also assesses issues of user identity and trust - "persona" - necessarily intertwined with information commerce.
+Besides commercial beneficiaries, a representative list of useful collaborators and supporters might include, besides content providers, the John S. and James L. Knight Foundation, Federal Trade Commission, Federal Communications Commission, the Robert R. McCormick Foundation, the Google Foundation, the Mozilla Foundation, the Electronic Privacy Information Center, the World Wide Web Consortium, the Open Net-

+Elements of the initiative might be undertaken by existing organizations, both profit and nonprofit, coordinated by an "Information Trust Association" (ITA) that also assesses issues of user identity and trust - "persona" - necessarily intertwined with information commerce.
 A digital all-content clearing house or collaborative, such as envisioned by The Associated Press, could work closely with an ITA.

-Open Networking Foundation, the Information Trust Institute at the University of Illinois, the MIT Media Lab, the Center for Public Integrity, the Annenberg Innovation Lab and Center for the Digital Future (both at USC), the Craigslist Foundation, the Identity Commons, Ford Foundation, Radio Television Digital News Association, ICANN, the Donald W. Reynolds Journalism Institute, the World Wide Web Foundation, Thomson Reuters, the Open Identity Exchange, The Associated Press, the American Press Institute, the Media Management Center, the Nieman Foundation and the Berkman Institute (both at Harvard University), the Poynter Institute for Media Students, the Online News Association, the Software & Information Industry Association, the Electronic Frontier Foundation, the Audit Bureau of Circulations, Consumers Union, the American Advertising Federation, the Online Publishers Association, the American Newspaper Digital Access Corp., leading journalism schools, world and U.S. state press associations.
+working Foundation, the Internet Governance Project at Syracuse University, the Information Trust Institute at the University of Illinois, the MIT Media Lab, the Center for Public Integrity, the Annenberg Innovation Lab and Center for the Digital Future (both at USC), the Craigslist Foundation, the Identity Commons, Ford Foundation, Radio Television Digital News Association, ICANN, the Donald W. Reynolds Journalism Institute, the World Wide Web Foundation, Thomson Reuters, the Open Identity Exchange, The Associated Press, the American Press Institute, the Media Management Center, the Nieman Foundation and the Berkman Institute (both at Harvard University), the Poynter Institute for Media Studies, the Online News Association, the Software & Information Industry Association, the Electronic Frontier Foundation, the Audit Bureau of Circulations, Consumers Union, the American Advertising Federation, the Online Publishers Association, the American Newspaper Digital Access Corp., leading journalism schools, world and U.S. state press associations.